 Pros of 401(k)s for Startups

-Employee recruitment and retention: Research supports the adoption of a 401(k) as a recruitment and retention tool.
-The employment market for technology, computer and engineering professionals is competitive.
-These types of professionals have their pick of jobs, so adding additional benefits can help startup employers hire and retain top employees.
+Employee recruitment and retention: Research supports the adoption of a 401(k) as a clear recruitment and retention tool.
+The employment market for technology, computer and engineering professionals is competitive, particularly in major startup hub cities such as NYC and SF.
+These types of professionals have their pick of jobs, so adding additional benefits can help startup employers stand out from the pack to hire and retain top employees.